thequbit/landsat8tools/README.md

 Once you have created a login, you can continue the next section.

+###Quick And Dirty###

+You can give some of the pre-made scripts a try:

+This will pull down 41 images for up-state NY

+    > python roc.py

+This will pull down a single image for Newtown, CT

+    > python newtown.py

+This will pull down 20 images for Boston, MA

+    > python boston.py

 ###Hacking Instructions###

 First, edit the "creds.txt" file to be your username and password for earth explorer.